School of Journalism & Strategic Media

-MTSU’s internationally recognized and accredited School of Journalism and Strategic Media equip students with the professional knowledge necessary for success in the work environments of today and tomorrow.
+MTSU’s internationally recognized and accredited School of Journalism and Strategic Media equips students with the professional knowledge necessary for success in the work environments of today and tomorrow.

 Our education model balances professional skills with a broader understanding of history, ethics, and social impacts.
 Through our core classes, all students gain a solid foundation in digital skills, professional writing, and critical thinking, learning how to use video, photography, audio, and social media to tell stories, build audiences, and design portfolios that get noticed.
 Moreover, our professional development classes and internship/practicum requirements prepare students for a host of established and emerging careers in and outside of media fields.

 Leaders in Understanding Media

 Faculty draw from extensive professional experience and internationally-recognized research to teach the latest skills and concepts in award-winning, innovative ways.
 The MTSU Social Media Insights Lab provides real-time information about what’s happening on social media.
 With industry-leading technology, the SMIL serves as the place for social media management, social media listening, influencer engagement, and more.

 See and Hear What Our Students Say